totallyrin/204Project/documents/final/README.md

-# CISC/CMPE 204 Modelling Project
+# CISC/CMPE 204 Modelling Project Final Submission

 Welcome to the major project for CISC/CMPE 204 (Fall 2021)!